-Development of Network Sizes: An analysis of the network sizes shows that NEAT's resulting networks stay "sparse" if that initialisation option was used.
+An analysis of the network sizes shows that NEAT's resulting networks are still "sparse", as that initialisation option was used.
 The best performing network has 17 genes, with only 2 hidden neurons.
 Only 1 gene was added between generation 3,000 and 100,000, which explains why the fitness does not increase any further.
-However, without the "sparse" option NEAT generates networks with sizes approx. 80-140 after 3,000 generations; their fitness is around -0.89 to -0.66.

-EANT's networks are larger, in part due to the different initialisation.
-The mean size at generation 5 is 41 (fitness -0.25).
-Size increases slower as time goes on, with a mean size of 59 at generation 15 (fitness -0.23).
-NEAT's mean final network size of 17 is reached by EANT at generation 0 (with no hidden neurons).
-At this size the average fitnesses of the best individuals are -0.346 (NEAT) and -0.312 (EANT).
+However, without the "sparse" option NEAT generates networks with sizes approx. 80-100 after 3,000 generations; their fitness is around -0.89 to -0.66.
+EANT2's network sizes are larger due to the different initialisation.
+The mean size at generation 5 is 55 (fitness -0.27), size increasing slower as time goes on, with a mean size of 83 at generation 15 (fitness -0.23).